Department of Clinical Technology (DCT)

 What are our challenges and directions for the future?

 DCT will continue to adapt to new priorities and new ways of working as the requirements of Covid change.
 The huge increase in equipment held will continue to drive the need to look for potential ways to improve the efficiency of our services.
 It is an exciting time at the Trust when it comes to medical equipment, with huge new investment projects both planned and underway.
 Current programmes include the replacement of the majority of volumetric pumps, anaesthetic machines, and the Trust’s entire holding of patient monitoring systems – all with state-of-the-art technology.
 Many other projects are planned.
-DCT will continue to play a pivotal role in this, developing its staff’s skillsets to diversify its abilities and grow its specialisations, so as to offer excellent support to clinicians and thus the best care to the people of Cornwall.
+DCT will continue to play a pivotal role in this, developing its staff’s skillsets to diversify its abilities and grow its specialisations, to offer excellent support to clinicians and thus the best care to the people of Cornwall.